executors/executors/wording_front_matter.md

 customization techniques are also possible.
 These are **executor properties** and **control structures**, respectively.

-**Executor properties** communicate optional guarantees beyond the contract of `execute`.
+**Executor properties** communicate optional behavioral requirements beyond the contract of `execute`.
+We expect expert implementors to impose these requirements within the implementations of higher-level abstractions.
 In principle, optional, dynamic data members or function parameters could act as communication channels, but we require the ability to introduce customization at compile time.
-Moreover, optional parameters lead to a combinatorial number of function variants.
+Moreover, optional parameters would lead to a combinatorial number of function variants.

 Instead, statically-actionable properties factor such guarantees and thereby avoid a combinatorial explosion of executor APIs.
 For example, consider the